Updates, commentary, training and advice on immigration and asylum law

 Read the question.
 Then read it again.

-Take the time to read each question thoroughly – then read it again.
-Avoid rushing to answer based on your initial understanding.
-Misinterpreting the question will lead you to writing irrelevant answers that will not earn you marks.
 Before you start writing, plan your answer and think about how to structure it.
 Remember, questions may cover multiple areas of immigration law as the assessment is designed to evaluate your skills as a well-rounded practitioner, not just your academic knowledge.

 Apply the law to the facts.

 Marks are not awarded for merely reciting the law, so do not waste time copying out long sections of the Immigration Rules.
 The facts provided in scenario questions are there for a reason – use them to advise your client on how they can meet specific requirements and what evidence they should provide to support their application.
-Refer to the model answers at the end of the OISC sample papers as they provide helpful examples on how to do this well.

-Getting registered as an OISC adviser
+Getting registered as an IAA adviser

 You will need to provide information including the legal status of the organisation (sole trader, private limited company, charity, etc.) and whether the organisation will be fee charging or non-fee charging.
 There is no registration fee for non-fee charging organisations.
+The fees for fee-charging organisations are here.

 The form also requires the details of the organisation’s owner and anyone who will be working as an adviser.

 Along with the application form, you will need to include a number of business documents.
-For a successful application, the OISC must be satisfied that your business documents comply with the Code of Standards.
+For a successful application, the IAA must be satisfied that your business documents comply with the Code of Standards.
 The documents include:

-Client care letter
+Example client care letter

 All prospective clients must be given a detailed client care letter when they instruct you.
 The letter should set out the client’s instructions, fees, additional costs, whether VAT is applicable, when you expect them to pay you, a reference to your complaints procedure, etc. The client must sign the letter or confirm their agreement via email before you proceed with any work.

-The OISC has model documents online, including a model client care letter and the other documents listed below.
+The IAA has model documents online, including a model client care letter and the other documents listed below.
 While these models are useful as a guide, you should not copy them.
 Instead, tailor each document to reflect how you will run your organisation.

 Complaints procedure